ravenindices/decentralized-derivatives-index-ddi/README.md

 ## Definitions
-- **Decentralized exchange**: An exchange where trading is done in a peer-to-peer, and where users have custody over their own funds.
+- **Decentralized exchange**: An exchange where trading is done peer-to-peer and where users have custody over their own funds.
 - **Derivative**: Any token that tracks the price of another token is a derivative.
 However, as DDI is designed to track the performance of decentralized exchanges where crypto variants of classical leveraged derivatives such as futures, swaps, and options are traded, governance tokens of synthetic asset protocols are omitted.